What is so special about Vinsers’ “open classrooms”?

-In addition, the teachers also neatly integrated one-to-one correspondence counting skills into the lesson by asking the students to collect the amount of leaves that was the same as the number written on their ziplock bag.
+In addition, the teachers also neatly integrated one-to-one correspondence counting skills into the lesson by asking the students to collect the number of leaves that were the same as the number written on their ziplock bag.

 Create arts from nature through the activities “Paint the Nature” and “Creative is Fun”

 Exploring nature in their own way helps students develop their imagination and creative thinking.
 During the activity “Creative is Fun,” Vinsers used the leaves and different objects they had collected to create unique art pieces.
 And while participating in the “Paint the Nature” activity, the students used their own lens to look at and recreate the surrounding environment on paper by using watercolors.
 Teachers and parents were pleasantly surprised by many of the students’ artworks.